Video decoding configuration

 If nothing is specified, C-Play will load the configuration in the default folder.

-But, by supplying a command-line parameter “–mpvconf decoding_gpu_nvdec” you would be loading the specifc configuration files in that folder when C-Play starts.
+But, by supplying a command-line parameter “–mpvconf decoding_gpu_nvdec” you would be loading the specific configuration files in that folder when C-Play starts.

 Each configuration folder can contain up to three different JSON files: